abysmal123/Eden/README.md

 # Eden
- Java laboratory with respect to 'Garden of Eden' in the field of cellular automata.
+ Java laboratory(maven project) with respect to 'Garden of Eden' in the field of cellular automata.